October is National Cyber Security Awareness Month

 This year’s theme, ‘Building our cyber safe culture’, encourages us to embed cyber safety into everything we do—not just as individuals, but at work as well.

-As Queensland public sector employees, we have a responsibility to safeguard the data and information we work with.
-The systems we use and the information we handle are vital for providing essential services to Queenslanders.
+As Queensland public sector employees, the systems we use and the information we handle are critical to delivering essential services to Queenslanders.
+Safeguarding this data and information is a key responsibility for us all.

 This Cyber Security Awareness Month, take steps to protect yourself and the information and systems you access at work and home.